redpesk-common/modbus-binding/docs/1-architecture_presentation.md

 conversion for multi-register type as int32, Float, ...

-Be aware that the serial implementation has a limitation: the binding can only manage one tty device with multiple Remote Terminal Unit connected to it.
-If you have several such serial links, you must run several modbus-binding instances.
+Be aware that the serial implementation has a limitation: the binding can only manage one serial link with multiple Remote Terminal Units connected to it.
+If you have several of these serial links, you must run several modbus-binding instances.

 ![Modbus binding architecture](assets/modbus_binding_archi.png)